anovos/anovos-docs/docs/using-anovos/config_file.md

   data is loaded.

-- `drift_statistics_folder`. drift_statistics folder must contain attribute_binning & frequency_counts folders.
-If pre_existing_source is False,  this can be used for saving the details.
-Default "NA" for temporarily saving source dataset attribute_binning folder.
+- `drift_statistics_folder`. drift_statistics folder must contain the output from `attribute_binning` & `frequency_counts`.
+If `pre_existing_source` is False,  this can be used for saving the details.
+Default folder "NA" is used for saving the intermediate output
-  **🚧 TODO: Clarify.
-This is confusing for users that are not familiar with the library's internals.**

 🤓  _Example:_
 ```yaml